nithyakumarm/openshift-sep-2023/Day2/README.md

 - it supports both command-line and Web Console
 - it supports User Management
 - We could even deploy Jenkins within OpenShift
+- Older version of OpenShift upto 3.x supported Docker, starting from OpenShift 4.x support for Docker was removed
+- Only supports Podman Container Engine with CRI-O Container Runtime
+- Installing Red Hat OpenShift is very complex compared to Kubernetes
+- Starting from OpenShift 4.x, the operating sytem supported with Nodes/Servers is limited to Red Hat Enterprise Linux or Red Hat Enterprise Core OS
+- Master Nodes only supports Red Hat Enterpise Core OS
+- Worker Nodes have two choices
+  - They could either use Red Hat Enterprise Linux (RHEL) or Red Hat Enterpise Core OS (RHCOS)

 ## CI/CD with Kubernetes/OpenShift
 - TekTon is a cloud-native server-less CI/CD framework that works within Kubernetes/OpenShift